jaredly/geometricart/Roadmap.md

 			I ought to be able to.

+Ok, so I've added a bunch of debugging to this weird path behavior.

 Sooo
 to speed things up quite a bit lets do "each path has a hash of the first-point-aligned segments list